muchumi/employee-management-system-api/README.md

-# employee-management-system-api
+# memory-archives-application-MERN-STACK
-An employee management system built with react for frontend and flask for backend development.
+This is a memory archiving application built with the MERN STACK.